LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/26-EZK.md

 <sup>15</sup> And I will pour my fury upon Sin, the strength of Egypt; and I will cut off the multitude of No.
 <sup>16</sup> And I will set fire in Egypt: Sin shall have great pain, and No shall be rent asunder, and Noph [shall have] distresses daily.
 <sup>17</sup> The young men of Aven and of Pibeseth shall fall by the sword: and these [cities] shall go into captivity.
-<sup>18</sup> At Tehaphnehes also the day shall be darkened (8676), when I shall break there the yokes of Egypt: and the pomp of her strength shall cease in her: as for her, a cloud shall cover her, and her daughters shall go into captivity.
+<sup>18</sup> At Tehaphnehes also the day shall be darkened, when I shall break there the yokes of Egypt: and the pomp of her strength shall cease in her: as for her, a cloud shall cover her, and her daughters shall go into captivity.
 <sup>19</sup> Thus will I execute judgments in Egypt: and they shall know that I [am] the LORD.
 <sup>20</sup> And it came to pass in the eleventh year, in the first [month], in the seventh [day] of the month, [that] the word of the LORD came unto me, saying,
 <sup>21</sup> Son of man, I have broken the arm of Pharaoh king of Egypt; and, lo, it shall not be bound up to be healed, to put a roller to bind it, to make it strong to hold the sword.